summerstreet/woodling/README.md

 Woodling::core()->persistMethod = 'mySaveMethod';
 ```

-This will use `mySaveMethod` when you are retrieving saved instances of your class.
+This will call `mySaveMethod()` when you are retrieving saved instances of your class.

 ### Retrieving blueprints with attribute overrides